Best Lefthanded Guitars Under $200 2026

 CONS

-• • Fixed bridge limits tremolo or vibrato capabilities.
+• • Fixed bridge limits tremolo/vibrato capabilities and future upgrade options

 4.5/5 Expert Rating